 Treatments and drugs

-Children and adults with cerebral palsy will require some degree of long term care with a medical care team.
+Children and adults with cerebral palsy require long-term care with a medical care team.
 This team may include:

 Surgical or other procedures